-198 At the end of the drought period, dry matter yield of the aboveground biomass was 199 determined by cutting a 5 m \times 1.5 m strip at 7 cm height from the centre of each plot 200 using a Hege plot harvester.
-The species proportions were determined by cutting a 50 201 $cm \times 50$ cm square from the centre of each plot using electric shears and sorting the 202 herbage into the four sown species, dead material and unsown species.
-All herbage 203 samples were oven-dried in a forced air oven at 60°C for 48 hours to determine the 204 dry matter content.
-205 δ18O Natural abundance of soil water and plant water was used to assess the depth of water uptake of individual species.
-The lower evaporation rate of heavy isotopes 206 increases the concentration of 18O in water at the soil surface.
-Diffusion of the 207 isotopes in soil then follows from the top of the profile downwards.
-This results in a 208 209 vertical gradient in isotopic composition of water in the soil (Durand et al., 2007).
-No 210 isotopic fractionation occurs during soil water uptake by root systems, and therefore 211 the composition of plant xylem water is an indicator of the mean depth of water 212 uptake (Dawson et al., 2002).
-213 Approximately one week before the end of the drought period, crown roots and stem 214 bases (up to 1.5 cm above soil level) were collected from five to eight tillers 215 (depending on tiller weight) of all four sown species.
-Samples were taken from two 216 replicate plots of all treatment combinations.
-For L perenne, the outer sheath, which may be subject to transpiration and therefore have an altered $\delta^{18}O$ signal (Durand et 217 218 al., 2007) was removed.
-At the same time, three 2 cm diameter soil cores were taken 219 to 40 cm depth per plot and divided into four segments for Tänikon 2011 (0-10, 10-220 20, 20-30 and 30-40 cm) and five segments in 2012 (0-10 cm segment split into 0-5 221 cm and 5-10 cm).
-All samples were taken in the core plot area, excluding the outer 1 222 m border of the plot.
-All plant samples and a bulked sub-sample of the soil material 223 were stored frozen in airtight glass vials (Exetainers, Labco, UK).
-The remainder of 224 the soil material was oven-dried at 100°C for 48 hours to determine the soil moisture 225 content (SMC).
-Water from the soil and plant samples was extracted using cryogenic 226 vacuum distillation (Ehleringer and Osmond, 1989).
+At the end of the drought period, dry matter yield of the aboveground biomass was determined by cutting a $5m \times 1.5m$ strip at 7 cm height from the centre of each plot using a Hege plot harvester.
+The species proportions were determined by cutting a 50 cm w 50 cm w 50 cm and control of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a lost is a species of each plot using a species of each plot usin a 50 cm × 50 cm square from the centre of each plot using electric shears and sorting the herbage into the four sown species, dead material and unsown species.
+All herbage samples were oven-dried in a forced air oven at 60 °C for 48 h to determine the dry matter content.

+δ18O natural abundance of soil water and plant water was used to assess the depth of water uptake of individual species.
+The lower evaporation rate of heavy isotopes increases the concentration of 18O in water at the soil surface.
+Diffusion of the isotopes in soil then follows from the top of the profile downwards.
+This results in a vertical gradient in isotopic composition of water in the soil (Durand et al., 2007).
+No isotopic fractionation occurs during soil water uptake by root systems, and therefore the composition of plant xylem water is an indicator of the mean depth of water uptake (Dawson et al., 2002).

+Approximately one week before the end of the drought period, stem bases (up to 1.5 cm above soil level) were collected from five to eight tillers (depending on tiller weight) of all four sown species.
+Samples were taken from two replicate plots of all treatment combinations.
+For L. perenne, the outer sheath, which may contain photosynthetically active material and therefore an altered δ^{18} O signal (Durand et al., 2007) was removed.
+At the same time, three 2 cm diameter soil cores were taken to 40 cm depth per plot and divided into four segments for Tänikon 2011 (0-10, 10-20, 20-30 and 30-40 cm) and five segments in 2012 (0-10 cm segment split into 0-5 cm and 5- ter from the soil and plant samples was extracted using cryogenic vacuum distillation (Ehleringer and Osmond, 1989).

+10 cm).
+All samples were taken in the core plot area, excluding the outer 1 m border of the plot.
+All plant samples and a bulked sub-sample of the soil material were stored frozen in airtight glass vials (Exetainers, Labco, UK).
+The remainder of the soil material was oven-dried at 100 °C for 48 h to determine the soil moisture content (SMC).
+Wa-